AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

-**Note:** siblings: все ноды, которые связаны с данной через одно ребро
+**Note:** The `siblings` field allowa getting an array of siblings - nodes that are connected with the given node by one edge.

-The sample below demonstrates how to work with formatting functions.
-Along with regular fields, a custom field *last_name* is used:
+The sample below demonstrates how to configure labels and tooltips and work with formatting functions to format ther text.
+Along with regular fields, a custom field *last_name* is used.

 ```
 // create data